List of Deltora Quest characters: Tira

 Tira is a descendant of the Plains tribe and born under the tyranny of the Ra-Kacharz.
 Her ancestors were driven from the city of Hira into a new city called Noradz because of a sudden and severe rat infestation.
 However, the Shadow Lord wanted Hira as a center for the Four Sisters, as it was placed directly in the middle of Deltora.
 Tira was mortally afraid of the Ra-Kacharz and followed the strict laws of Noradz.
 However, she helped Lief, Barda and Jasmine escape from their prison.
 She was taken to the Shadowlands with the other people of Noradz and brainwashed to become a Shadowlord servant.
 She recovered upon her return to Deltora.

 Queen Bee

 The Queen Bee is an elderly, roundish woman.
 She owns an orchard on the edge of the Hira plain and uses the apples to make Queen Bee Cider, which has energizing properties.
 She also raises bees to make Queen Bee Honey, which has certain healing properties.
 She is also the mother of Steven and Nevets.
 She supplies them with Queen Bee Honey to give to the Resistance.
 After Lief, Barda and Jasmine escaped the City of the Rats, they stole nine apples from her orchard.
 Queen Bee was enraged and nearly ordered her bees to sting them to death: but she was abated by Jasmine's money.
 However, once she realized that they had destroyed the City of the Rats (and by extension, were working against the Shadow Lord), she allowed them to leave and promised to pretend that she had never seen Barda, Lief and Jasmine.

+Ferdinand

+Ferdinand is a con artist who pretends to need crutches (presumably to garner sympathy) who plays a game called "Beat the Bird" with people who come to Rithmere to participate in or watch the Rithmere Games.
+His scam works by setting up a covered table and having a bird spin a wheel similar to a roulette which has spaces which either contain a number, or a bird.
+One must pay one silver coin to spin the wheel, and if it lands on a number, the player wins that many silver coins, or if it lands on a bird, the player wins a wooden bird.
+However, under the covered table, there is a pedal connected to the wheel with which he controls where it stops.
+After the pigeon he was using to do the scam dies, he attempts to buy Kree from Jasmine, but she refuses, though she lets him pay one silver coin to have Kree spin the wheel thirty times.
+After he has run out of spins, and Lief has noticed most of the people win wooden birds, or at most one or two coins, he attempts to keep Kree anyway, but in the struggle, the cloth falls off and his scam is uncovered, forcing him to flee.